Terço dos Homens: COVID-19 pandemic and estimation of the number of members

 During the COVID-19 pandemic, the movement was severely restricted.
-Even though, archbishop Gil Antônio Moreira estimates that more than two million Brazilian men engage in the movement.
-That corresponds to ~1% of the Brazilian entire population, 215 millions.
+Despite this, archbishop Gil Antônio Moreira estimated that more than two million Brazilian men engage in the movement.
+That corresponds to ~1% of the entire Brazilian population.

 African countries in war

-Pope Francis asked the members of Terço dos Homens to pray for two African nations in civil war: the Democratic Republic of the Congo and South Sudan.
+Pope Francis requested that members of Terço dos Homens pray for two African nations in civil war; the Democratic Republic of the Congo and South Sudan.

-Brazilian National Men's Rosary Day: September 8
+Brazilian National Men's Rosary Day: 8 September

-The federal deputy Eros Biondini (Partido Liberal-Minas Gerais) proposed the law 2676/21, which establishes September 8 as the National Men's Rosary Day.
+The federal deputy Eros Biondini (Partido Liberal-Minas Gerais) proposed the law 2676/21, which establishes 8 September as the National Men's Rosary Day.
 Federal deputy Evair Viera de Melo (Progressistas-Espírito Santo) redacted it.
 The date coincides with the Nativity of Our Lady.
 The law was approved by the Chamber of Deputies in June 2022.
 It still depends on being approved by the Senate and sanctioned by president Jair Bolsonaro.